cbellian/Honors-Thesis/README.md

-# Honors-Thesis
+# Honors Thesis CRE ID
-Shell scripts for command line tools \n
+Shell scripts for command line tools <br>
 Files of Parameters used